csprasad/archive-bot/README.md

 - Uses the GitHub API to check whether each repository is archived or inaccessible.
 - Updates this README with a markdown table under the `Repository Archive Status` section.
 - Logs any errors, forbidden responses, or rate-limiting issues to `archive_checker.log` for debugging.
-- Runs automatically every week via GitHub Actions, free of cost.
+- Runs automatically every Sun/Tue/Thu at ~00:00 UTC (±5 mins) via GitHub Actions.

 ## Repository Archive Status